Guides

 (server) <div data-reactroot="

 Different markup is generated on the client than on the server.
 Why does this happen?
 When you register a component or Render-Function with ReactOnRails.register, react on rails will render the component as soon as the page loads.
 However, react-router renders a comment while waiting for the code chunk to be fetched from the server.
-This means that react will tear all of the server rendered code out of the DOM, and then rerender it a moment later once the code chunk arrives from the server, defeating most of the purpose of server rendering.
+This means that react will tear all the server rendered code out of the DOM, and then rerender it a moment later once the code chunk arrives from the server, defeating most of the purpose of server rendering.

 The solution

 To prevent this, you have to wait until the code chunk is fetched before doing the initial render on the client side.
 To accomplish this, react on rails allows you to register a renderer.
 This works just like registering a Render-Function, except that the function you pass takes three arguments: renderer(props, railsContext, domNodeId), and is responsible for calling ReactDOM.render or ReactDOM.hydrate to render the component to the DOM.
 React on rails will automatically detect when a Render-Function takes three arguments, and will not call ReactDOM.render or ReactDOM.hydrate, instead allowing you to control the initial render yourself.
-Note, you have to be careful to call ReactDOM.hydrate rather than ReactDOM.render if you are are server rendering.
+Note, you have to be careful to call ReactDOM.hydrate rather than ReactDOM.render if you are server rendering.

 Here's an example of how you might use this in practice: